 These SEC enforcement cases should be considered as a call to action for financial industry firms, such as broker-dealers and investment advisers that are required to obtain “independent” financial audits.
 When is the last time you performed due diligence on your accounting firm?
 A review of the steps they take to ensure compliance with independence regulations should be part of the due diligence process.

 Performing due diligence on service providers is a daunting, but required task.
-CCLS consultants are well versed in due diligence requirements and can assist firms with this process.
-For further information or if you have questions, please call us at (619) 278-0020 or send an email to email@example.com.
-Thank you.
+Core Compliance & Legal Services, Inc. consultants are well versed in due diligence requirements and can assist firms with this process.
+For further information or if you have questions, please call us at (619) 278-0020.